sdiehl/stephendiehl.com/posts/books.md

 elegance to it's minimalist approach to a minimalist language.

 **The Little MLer** by Matthias Felleisen

+A whimsical set of discussions around a set of small Standard ML projects.
+Convey's the large ideas in typed functional programming, concerning polymorphism, higher order functions and algebraic datatypes.

 **Coders at Work** by Peter Siebel